 In Excel, IRR requires a series of cash flows, with outflows being negative and inflows being positive with corresponding dates.
 The initial investment in the calculation must always be negative.

 In certain circumstances, projects have both positive and negative cash flows during the same time period.
 In these cases the net cash flow can be used in the calculation and is sometimes referred to as the “net IRR”.

 There are two ways to calculate IRR in excel, one is with the “IRR” function and the other is the “xIRR” function.

 The primary difference between the two formulas is that the IRR function assumes equal time periods for all cash flows in a data series.
 Using the IRR function is appropriate if cash flows happen monthly, quarterly, or annually.

 The xIRR function is appropriate when cash flows have irregular dates or if you know the exact dates of future cash flows.
 Typically, xIRR is considered to be more accurate than IRR.

-Learn How Datarails Can Help Your Organization Create More Agile FP&A Teams
+Learn How Datarails Can Help Your Organization Create A More Agile FP&A Team

 Datarails can help your company implement automation that can help your FP&A team operate more efficiently and effectively.
 Datarails is helping FP&A teams all over the globe reduce the time they spend on traditional reporting and planning, including IRR calculations.